 - Shake the soil free from the root ball to examine the roots more closely.

-- Repot your snake plant and fill in with fresh soil.
+- Repot your snake plant and fill in with fresh potting soil.
 The root and shoot space should leave about 1-2 inches for root growth.

 - Place the plant away from direct sunlight to recover.